vekatze/neut/book/src/terms.md

 // (x1: _, ..., xn: _) => { e }
 ```

-All the free variables of an anonymous function must be at the same layer of the anonymous function.
+If an anonymous function is defined at layer `n`, then any free variable `x` in the function must satisfy `layer(x) <= n`.
 For example, the following is not a valid term:

 ```neut
 define return-int(x: +int) -> +() -> int {